COVID-19: Entry requirements in Valencia

 Many restaurants are still offering home delivery or takeaway services by pre-ordering during their normal opening hours.
 So, if you would like to continue enjoying Valencian cuisine at home, check out all the options the city has to offer here.

-- Indoor tables may be occupied by a maximum of 6 people, 10 people for outdoor tables.
+Tables may be occupied by a maximum of 10 people.

 There is no capacity restriction in museums, but distancing, hygiene and prevention measures must be enforced.